MrGiovanni/MerlinPlus/README.md

 # Per-voxel Masks for 9 Tumors and 44 organs

-- **Tumor Masks**: created by radiologists.
+- **Tumor Masks**: 1,193 masks created by radiologists.
 They cover tumors in 9 organs, most of which were unavailable in previous segmentation datasets.

 <p align="center">
   <img src="document/tumor_mask_counts.png" alt="Radiologist-created tumor masks by organ; first public masks highlighted" width="100%">